apache/iotdb/docs/SystemDesign/1-TsFile/3-Write.md

 - TsFileWriter.close()

-Based on the metadata cached in memory, TsFileMetadata is generated and appended to the end of the file, and the file is finally closed.
+Based on the metadata cached in memory, TsFileMetadata is generated and appended to the end of the file (`TsFileWriter.flushMetadataIndex()`), and the file is finally closed.

 One of the most important steps in constructing TsFileMetadata is to construct MetadataIndex tree.
 As we have mentioned before, the MetadataIndex is designed as tree structure so that not all the `TimeseriesMetadata` need to be read when the number of devices or measurements is too large.
 Only reading specific MetadataIndex nodes according to requirement and reducing I/O could speed up the query.
 The whole process of constructing MetadataIndex tree is as below:

-### org.apache.iotdb.tsfile.file.metadata.MetadataIndexConstructor
+* org.apache.iotdb.tsfile.file.metadata.MetadataIndexConstructor

-* MetadataIndexConstructor.constructMetadataIndex()
+### MetadataIndexConstructor.constructMetadataIndex()

 The input params of this method:
 * Map\<String, List\<TimeseriesMetadata\>\> deviceTimeseriesMetadataMap, which indicates the map from device to its `TimeseriesMetadata`